sfl0r3nz05/ICSsVirtualForCiberSec/README.md

 ## Description

-- The aim of this project is to develop and deploy of an ICS virtualized network on which to perform security tests.
+- The aim of this project is to develop and deploy an ICS virtualized network on which to perform security tests.

 - The specific use case to be implemented is that of a *Waster Water Treatment Plant (WWTP)*.
 However the project may integrate other use cases such as the [Tennesse-Eastman](http://depts.washington.edu/control/LARRY/TE/download.html).